 Alternatives for the Plan are identified and assessed under a number of types as summarised below.
+The Proposed Material Alterations do not significantly affect the strategic alternatives for the Draft Plan.

 4.2 Limitations in Available Alternatives

 The Plan is required to be prepared by the existing, already in force, Galway County Development Plan 2022-2028 and the Planning and Development Act 2000 (as amended), which specifies various types of objectives that must be provided for by the Plan.